Skip to main content

 • Where do delays impact customer satisfaction?

-Microsoft's recent SMB survey found that businesses using AI see an average 40% productivity increase.
-If you're spending $15,600 annually on routine customer inquiries, a 40% efficiency gain saves you $6,240—enough to fund multiple AI pilots.
+• Businesses using AI report an average 40% productivity increase on routine tasks.
+If you're spending $15,600 annually on routine customer inquiries, a 40% efficiency gain saves you $6,240, enough to fund multiple AI pilots.

 Day 5-7: Priority Scoring

-Rank your top 3 pain points using this simple framework:
+Rank your top 3 pain points using this framework:

 Impact Score (1-10):